Suzuki Grand Vitara (2022)

 The Suzuki Grand Vitara and Toyota Urban Cruiser Hyryder are subcompact crossover SUVs (B-segment) developed by Suzuki and produced by Toyota in India since 2022.
 The Urban Cruiser Hyryder was released in July 2022 in India ahead of the Grand Vitara.
 It is available with a range of mild and strong hybrid petrol powertrains.
 The Grand Vitara replaced the S-Cross in India, while the Urban Cruiser Hyryder indirectly replaced the smaller Urban Cruiser, a rebadged Vitara Brezza.
-In January 2023, the Toyota-badged model was released as the Toyota Urban Cruiser in South Africa.
+In 2023, the Toyota-badged model was released as the Toyota Urban Cruiser in South Africa and the Middle East.

 Overview

-Prior to the launch of Grand Vitara, the Urban Cruiser Hyryder was released first in India on 1 July 2022.
-The Grand Vitara followed later on 20 July.
+Before the launch of Grand Vitara, the Toyota Urban Cruiser Hyryder was first released in India on 1 July 2022.
+The Grand Vitara's launch later followed on 20 July.
 The vehicle was developed by Suzuki using the Global C platform shared with the SX4 S-Cross and the Vitara.